-Impact fees are charges placed on new development to help pay a prorata share of various public facilities the need for which is directly created by that new growth and development.
+Impact fees are charges placed on new development to help pay a pro rata share of various public facilities the need for which is directly created by that new growth and development.
 GMA impact fees may be imposed only for system improvements that are reasonably related to and that benefit the new development.
 The fees cannot exceed a proportionate share of the costs of system improvements for the new development.
 The local ordinance that enacts the fees shall specify the amount to be imposed for each type of system improvement, and shall be based on a formula or other method for calculating the fees.
 The fees must be expended within 10 years, unless there is an extraordinary or compelling reason for the fees to be held longer.

 Clark County's impact fee program became effective in September 1990.
 Fees are collected on both single- and multi-family residential development in the Vancouver urban area.
-The urban area is divided into 10 districts for purposes of collecting park impact fees, and fees collected in a particular district must be spent in that district.
+Originally, the urban area was divided into 10 districts for purposes of collecting park impact fees, and fees collected in a particular district must be spent in that district.
+With dissolution of the combined Vancouver/Clark Parks district in 2014 and subsequent annexation of large portions of the unincorporated area by the City of Vancouver, in effect the county only manages six impact fee districts at the present time.
 Impact fees support the acquisition and development for three categories of park land: neighborhood parks, community parks, and urban open space.
+In 2018 trails were added as an eligible use of impact fee revenue.
 As part of the fee collection program, the city and county must provide a "proportionate public share" to help reduce existing deficits of urban parkland for the current population.

-The current impact fee schedule for acquisition and development became effective in June 2002 and January 2003 respectively.
-The numbers below show the per-unit fees within the 10 park districts.
+In 2016, the County Council approved the first increase in impact fees since 2003 and also allowed acquisition and development fees to be combined from 2016 forward so that acquisition or development priorities could be tailored to the specific needs within each district.
+Previously fees were collected specifically for acquisition or for development in each district and had to be spent accordingly.
+The numbers below show the per-unit fees within the 6 park districts in the unincorporated area.
 Development fees are uniform across the 10 districts; acquisition fees vary and are expressed below as a low-to-high range.

-SFR: Acquisition: \$1,094 to \$2,228.
-Development \$440 MFR - Acquisition: \$806 to \$1,628.
-Development: \$321
+SFR: Acquisition: \$2,512 to \$4,231.
+Development \$1,341 MFR - Acquisition: \$1,938 to \$3,265.
+Development: \$1,035